Data is not the problem

 Nov 5, 2025

-Commercial impact is not held back by a lack of data, but by the lack of insight
+Commercial impact is not held back by the lack of data, but by the lack of insight

 Executive summary

-A common challenge to effective decision making in digital is the misconception that organisations need more data, or that having access to more data will solve the strategic and organisational challenges that limit decision making and hold back commercial impact.
+A common challenge to effective decision making in digital organisations is the misconception that teams need more data, or that having access to more data will solve the strategic and organisational challenges that limit decision making and hold back commercial impact.

 This begs the question; why do organisations believe they need more data and what are the real challenges they are struggling with?